irenendinda/wireframing/README.md

 **Example:**
 In a travel booking app, wireframes helped identify that users needed clearer options between one-way and return flights, leading to a more intuitive interface.
+## Wireframing in Practice

+### Real-World Scenario

+In a hospital management system project, early wireframes revealed that medical staff were struggling to locate patient history quickly.
+By rearranging the layout and adding shortcuts in the wireframe, usability tests showed faster task completion by 30%.

+### Impact on the Final Product

+The early identification of navigation issues allowed designers to optimize the layout before development began, saving weeks of rework and improving user satisfaction.

+### Conclusion

+Wireframing plays a vital role in delivering user-centered, efficient, and accessible products.
+It bridges the gap between concept and execution, ensuring that teams build the right product the first time.